mendix-temp/mendix-temp125/README.md

 the other components.
 It creates a connection with the peripherals so that they become available to any Mendix Web Application that contains the add-on module Workstation Connector, keeping the list of devices available in the Mendix
 Web Application updated and sending events when their status changes.
 It sends requests to the Workstation Manager to get the configuration of the current workstation.
+The Workstation sends regular heartbeats to the Workstation Manager so that admins can have a centralized overview of all the Workstations in use.
+See [The Workstation Manager](https://github.com/mendix-temp/mendix-temp125/blob/main/README.md#the-workstation-manager) for more details.
+It also serves as an intermediary to transfer messages between the Workstation Connector and the Workstation Manager.

 #### The Workstation Manager

 The Workstation Manager is where a site administrator can decide which workstation (computer) has access to which devices and applications.
 The Devices are defined with a name, a logical class (scale, printer, ...), and a driver (Serial, TCP/IP, ...).
 Each type of driver has a list of properties that need to be filled to allow the connection to be created.
 The Applications are defined with a user friendly name and a URL.
+This is also where **health checks** are setup.
+Health checks work by sending a specified message (HealthCheckMessage) to a given device, waiting for a response, and concluding whether it failed or passed given the response.
+The health check is considered a success if the ExpectedHealthCheckResponse matches the last response received, or if a response is received and the ExpectedHealthCheckResponse is left empty.
+The health checks are only ran for devices for which the HealthCheckMessage property is filled.
+These health checks can be triggered remotely through the station status page (see later in this section), or by running one of the SUB_RunHealthCheck or SUB_RunAllHealthChecks nanoflows provided by the Workstation Connector.
+The Workstation Manager is also in charge of generating all the security tokens that enable a secure transfer of data between the Workstation, the Manager, and the Connector.
+Finally, it gives an overview of the status of all the workstations depending on the heartbeats that it is receiving.
+The stations can have the following status: offline, good, warning, error.
+A warning is triggered when a device is unavailable, which means that the Workstation cannot find it.
+This is usually caused by a misconfiguration of a driver.
+After selecting a given station, the user is able to see a more in depth report about the given workstation that shows what app is in use and the individual status of each device linked to that workstation.
+They are also able to send instructions such as to remotely make the Workstation refresh its configuration file, and to trigger health checks in a given application.
+Finally, the Workstation Manager exposes a REST API to remotely configure workstations, apps, and devices.
+This enables user to integrate the Workstation with their existing systems without having to manually create all the definitions.
+The endpoitns and their expected inputs can be found in the [Swagger](https://mx-workstation.apps.eu-1c.mendixcloud.com/rest-doc/rest/StationConfiguration/v1).

 #### The Workstation Connector

 The Workstation Connector is a Mendix Add-On Module that contains both Javascript code and Nanoflows that allow the communication with the local peripherals.
 It also provides a developer interface to easily respond to events coming from devices and handle incoming data.
 A list of [Template Applications](https://github.com/mendix-temp/mendix-temp125/blob/main/README.md#template-applications) has been created to give examples as to how the connector can be used.
+The Connector also sends heartbeats to the Workstation Manager every 30 seconds to enable a remote overview of the devices and app status, and to send back any health check reports, if relevant.

 ![image](https://github.com/mendix-temp/mendix-temp125/assets/133011381/f7840d20-c26b-4dcc-a863-24f937f9c31a)
 *High-level architecture overview*